PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:19:03
+Last updated: 2024-04-02 20:19:38
-Random Quote: Friendship is the marriage of the soul, and this marriage is liable to divorce. - Voltaire
+Random Quote: The world makes way for the man who knows where he is going. - Ralph Waldo Emerson